chrisjwaddell/bab/README.md

 The file extension eg "*logs*.txt" or "*.log" or multiple filetypes - [*log*.txt,*.log]. * is any character one or more times. ? is - or 1 of any character.
 You cannot enter a directory name in here.
 It searches on the current working directory and downwards.
 Filetype must have * .* in it, a filename part and an extension part.

+**Options**

 Output
--o [output-file]
+-o [output-file]\
 Search results go into this output file.
 This can be relative (relative to the current directory) or absolute.
 If no output file is provided in the command line or in config files such as the default ./settings.js, it prints to screen.
 You can use the redirect (>) on the command line.
 This works only in non cygwin terminals.
 Use this '-o' switch to get past that problem or use `bash -c 'kf "search string" "*.txt" > output.txt'`.

-Options
-Do the flags seperately eg not -ri,  but -i -r
+Do the flags seperately eg not -ri,  but -i -r\
 -r                      Recursive.
 Recursively search sub-directories of the root directory.
-The default yes.
+The default yes.\
--n                      Non-recursive
+-n                      Non-recursive\
--i                      Case insensitive
+-i                      Case insensitive\
--c                      Case sensitive
+-c                      Case sensitive\

 Settings
--s or --settings [settings file]
+-s or --settings [settings file]\
 This is a config settings .js file.
 It can be in the app root directory or in the current directory.
 You can have different template config search settings.
 Command line options will always overwrite config settings eg  -r (recursion) will overwrite any settings in config files that say no recusion. settings.js (default) is the lowest level settings file.
 Lower than that is factory settings.

 ### Config files
-Config files are used to keep different default settings, such as the default output file, recursion and directories to exclude from the search path.
+Config files are used to keep different default settings, such as the default output file, recursion and directories to exclude from the search path.\
-You can have as many config files as you want. *settings.js* is the root config file and should not be removed.
+You can have as many config files as you want. *settings.js* is the root config file and should not be removed.\
-Kinder Finder only looks for config files in either the Kinder Finder app root directory or in the current directory you are in.
+Kinder Finder only looks for config files in either the Kinder Finder app root directory or in the current directory you are in.\
 When referring to config files.
-They must be referred by filename alone without the path.
+They must be referred by filename alone without the path.\
-`kf "status" *.log -s logs.js`
+`kf "status" *.log -s logs.js`\
 Note - logs.js is the config file located in the Kinder Finder app root directory.

-The order of priority of settings (from highest priority to lowest):
+The order of priority of settings (from highest priority to lowest):\
-Command line options - these overwrite all config settings.
+Command line options - these overwrite all config settings.\
-Config file options - Create new config files for different purposes.
+Config file options - Create new config files for different purposes.\
-*settings.json* config file is the default which contains your default preferred settings.
+*settings.json* config file is the default which contains your default preferred settings.\
 Default settings (factory settings) - This is the default variable settings in the oode eg the default output filepath is none, recursive is *true*, default lines after the search match is *3*.

 *Exclude directories* - These are general directory names that could be in any directory such as *.git* or *.history*.
 It's an array of directory names.
-The default is [".history", ".git", "node_modules"].
+The default is [".history", ".git", "node_modules"].\
-*Exclude specific directories* - An array of specific directories eg *C:\\pics*.
+*Exclude specific directories* - An array of specific directories eg *C:\\pics*.\
-*Exclude filenames* - These are general filenames.
+*Exclude filenames* - These are general filenames.\
 *Exclude specific filenames* - An array of specific filenames.
-They could be operating system files eg *C:\pagefile.sys*.
+They could be operating system files eg *C:\pagefile.sys*.\

 *Lines after* - Number of lines to show after the matching text.
 The default is 3.